juniordiscart/local-wordpress-docker-https/README.md

 This will update the data in the tables to refer to your local website, rather than the live version.

 **Note:** pay attention to the site addresses and the `www_` prefix for the tables.
-The prefix is one that may differ per Wordpress install.
+The prefix is one that may differ per WordPress install.
 Another common prefix is `wp_`.
-Update this query to reflect the prefix being used in your Wordpress installation.
+Update this query to reflect the prefix being used in your WordPress installation.

 With the database all set up, the appropriate certificates for HTTPS can be created.
 Navigate to the `certs` folder in your project's root directory, and enter the following command: